lowlowd/WEALTHSIMPLE-BONUS/src/pages/terms.md

 ## 8. External Links

-This website contains links to external websites, including KOHO's official website.
+This website contains links to external websites, including Wealthsimple's official website.
 We are not responsible for the content, privacy practices, or terms of service of these external sites.

 ## 9. Changes to Terms